-- You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+- For most adult Part D vaccines, you will pay nothing for the vaccine itself. - For other Part D vaccines, you will pay the pharmacy your coinsurance OR copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
 For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance for the vaccine administration, and less any difference between the amount the doctor charges and what we normally pay.
 (If you get "Extra Help," we will reimburse you for this difference.)

-Asking us to pay our share of a bill you have received for covered medical services or drugs
+Asking us to pay a bill you have received for covered medical services or drugs

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs